albenoit/DeepLearningTools/README.md

   * if the gpu is not found (error such as `libcuda reported version is: Invalid argument: expected %d.%d, %d.%d.%d, or %d.%d.%d.%d form for driver version; got "1"`, sometimes, NVIDIA module should be reloaded after a suspend period.
 Recover it using command `nvidia-modprobe -u -c=0`

 ## Manual installation using Anaconda and pip (NOT RECOMMENDED, NOT MAINTAINED).
-The requirements.txt package list is still updated and is used to build the software environment as a container (recommended approach presented above).
-You can still use this to build up classical python virtual environment but this is not recommended nor maintained.
+The requirements.txt python package list is still updated.
+However, some other system tools are also required such that building the software environment as a container is the recommended approach presented above.
+However, you can still use this requirements file to build up classical python virtual environment but this is not recommended nor maintained.
+In this case, you then have to check all non python additional tools listed in the *install/tf2_addons.def* file.

 ### Anaconda installation (local account installation, non-root installations, recommended):
 1. download and install the appropriate anaconda version from here: https://www.anaconda.com/distribution/
 2. create a specific environment to limit interactions with the system installation: